Peugeot 3008 Review

 All models come with a six-speed manual gearbox that’s a bit vague and unpleasant to use but you can upgrade to a six-speed automatic that’s smooth and quick-shifting, making the manual almost obsolete.

-Be it manual or automatic, the Peugeot 3008 is one of the easier cars to drive in class and is also does a good job of smoothing out poor, bumpy roads.
-It’s not sporty like a Seat Ateca so it rolls more in corners and has a tad less grip, but you’d rarely do such speeds in a family SUV anyway so it’s not so bad.
-More importantly the Peugeot 3008 us quiet at motorway speeds.
+Be it manual or automatic, the Peugeot 3008 is one of the easier cars of its kind to drive and is also does a good job of smoothing out poor, bumpy roads.
+It’s not sporty like a Seat Ateca so it rolls more in corners and has a little less grip, but you’d rarely do such speeds in a family SUV anyway.
+More important is that the Peugeot 3008 is quiet at motorway speeds.